ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 # MobileNet

+Deep neural networks which distinguish between a wide variety of labels generate a large amount of features, especially as we go deeper into the layers.
+This becomes computationally expensive because the number of channels of the filters also increase as one uses more filters while going` deeper into the network.

-MobileNet {% cite DBLP:journals/corr/HowardZCKWWAA17 %} is another foundational neural network architecture designed with a focus on being lightweight and efficient for computer vision based applications in low compute environments like mobile phones and microprocessors.
+MobileNet {% cite DBLP:journals/corr/HowardZCKWWAA17 %} is another foundational neural network architecture designed with a focus on solving the computational scalability issues mentioned before while being lightweight and efficient for computer vision based applications in low compute environments like mobile phones and microprocessors.

+The idea here is that each filter need not necessarily look at every single channel of the input at once.
+We can instead make each filter work on the input channels one by one and combine them into a single output.

 The main motivations for this architecture are:
 - Low computational costs